Claude Bergeron

 Michel Crouhy

-Head of Research and Development, NATIXIS in France
+Head of Research & Development, NATIXIS in France

 Formerly, Dr. Crouhy was senior vice president, business analytic solutions, in the Risk Management Division, at the Canadian Imperial Bank of Commerce.
 He was responsible for the development of risk measurement methodologies and models for market, credit (corporate and retail), operational risk and economic capital attribution, as well as customer behavior analytics.
 His responsibilities also included the approval of all pricing, balance-sheet, risk and capital-related models.
 He was also in charge of the RAROC (economic capital attribution) and operational risk groups.